gt-marine-robotics-group/Virtuoso/virtuoso_perception/README.md

 This node filters any points less a certain x-values and outside a certain range along the y-axis.
 This is not necessarily a "shore filter" as it was intending to be, but will filter anything outside of our desired field of view.

 ### camera_processing/noise_filter_node.py
 This node removes noise from an image.
 Because our environment tends to be quite sparse (water with fairly distinct objects on them like buoys), we prefer "over-filtering" noise from an image than not removing enough.
 Losing small details from incoming image data is not a big deal.
+Note that this node's service is not typically called, but instead the class is used in a different node in order to avoid sending unnecessarily sending images over the network.

 ### camera_processing/resize_node.py
 This node resizes the incoming image so as to make image computations further down the stack less computationally expensive.
+Note that this node's service is not typically called, but instead the class is used in a different node in order to avoid sending unnecessarily sending images over the network.

 ### buoys/find_buoys_node.py
 This node uses the euclidean clusters to determine the location of buoys (Lidar).
 Buoys are assigned a value corresponding to their height.
 Buoys with a value >= 1 are considered "tall" buoys.